-The term "failure" above also covers "circumstances".
-The TOE prevents Refinement:
+Refinement: The term "failure" above also covers "circumstances".
+The TOE prevents failures for the "circumstances" defined above.

 Application note: The secure state is maintained by TOE's detectors.
 The TOE's detectors are monitoring the failure occurs.
-The failures are abnormal frequency, abnormal voltage, abnormal temperature, and power glitch detectors that detect out of the specified range.
 If the failures are happen, the TOE goes into RESET state.
 This satisfies the FPT_FLS.1 "Failure with preservation of secure state."